Why is this important?

 - If you cannot find your UI Account Number and Tax Rate, contact the Unemployment office at 307-235-3217

-- Register online with the Wyoming Department of Workforce Services
+- Register for a new account at the Wyoming Department of Workforce Services' Online Unemployment System website

 - You should receive your UI Account Number and Tax Rate within 3 months of applying